fernandokm/seizure_detection_pipeline/docs_xai/Technical Documentation.md

 **Lime** (Local Interpretable Model-agnostic Explanations): it allows us to build a linear model around each prediction to explain how the model works locally.

-- Lime on the one hand facilitates the interpretability of the model thanks to the approximation with a linear model, and on the other hand, allows us to have "local fidelity", i.e. we will know which are the most important features for a local prediction, since this may be different from the globally important features of the model.
+- Lime facilitates the interpretability of the model thanks to the approximation with a linear model.
+This, in turn, allows us to have "local fidelity", i.e. to know which features are important for a local prediction (as opposed to a global prediction).

 - This would be useful when studying the predictions of the model for a specific patient.